Deving789/NBA_Final-Project/README.md

 * If use SQL database, provide ERD with relationships

-**IMPORTANT** to note that some minor alreations were needed for some tables - to update column names to make them more "sql-friendly".
+**IMPORTANT** to note that some minor alreations were needed for some tables.
+This was done to update column names to make them more "sql-friendly".

 ![](https://github.com/Deving789/NBA_Final-Project/blob/triangle_database_mockup/Images/pandas_sql_table2_location_data_rename_columns_success.PNG)